sampsyo/cs6120/content/blog/2020-03-06-wasm/index.md

 any browser (what more do you need!!).

 Yet, WebAssembly is in its infancy.
-The popular compiler toolchain, [the LLVM project][llvm], is adding a backend for it and developers are adding debug tools to improve the WebAssembly eco-system.
+The popular compiler toolchain, [the LLVM project][llvm], has already added a backend for it and developers are adding debug tools to improve the WebAssembly eco-system.

 More exciting and enabling future options to WebAssembly may include